metasnf: Meta Clustering with Similarity Network Fusion in R: Additional plots

 \subsection{Similarity matrix heatmaps}

 Similarity matrices are the final product of similarity network fusion.
 These matrices are intended to contain the pairwise similarities between all observations based on all the provided input data.
 These matrices are generally treated as intermediate products in \pkg{metasnf}, but can be explicitly returned from \code{batch_snf} with the \code{return_similarity_matrices} parameter.
-This section builds off of the variables generated in Appendix~\ref{sec:alluvial}. \begin{CodeChunk} \begin{CodeInput} R> similarity_matrix_hm <- similarity_matrix_heatmap( + similarity_matrix = similarity_matrix, + cluster_solution = cluster_solution, + heatmap_height = grid::unit(10, "cm"), + heatmap_width = grid::unit(10, "cm") + )
+This section builds off of the variables generated in Appendix~\ref{sec:alluvial}. \begin{CodeChunk} \begin{CodeInput} R> similarity_matrix_heatmap( + similarity_matrix = similarity_matrix, + cluster_solution = sol_df_3[1, ], + heatmap_height = grid::unit(10, "cm"), + heatmap_width = grid::unit(10, "cm")) \end{CodeInput} \end{CodeChunk}